Integrity and

 importance of something that you want to say.
 Don’t test anyone’s affection for

 you or tolerance by saying wicked or mean things.
+Don’t try to embarrass or

-help them.
+shame someone to help them.
 Courtesy and kindness are not suspended by humor.

 Don't intend to surprise or evoke urgency or

-ridicule, or challenge another person's ideas or influence.
+ridicule or challenge another person's ideas or influence.

 Don’t try to